 7. Give yourself and others grace when a mistake is noticed too late.

 I’ve cringed over more than one teacher who blogs but can’t spell.
 And many is the time I’ve quietly edited a Tweet before retweeting it.
 But my mom and grandma have emailed me about countless blog typos of my own throughout the years.
-And I was just re-reading an old post I’d written for YLCF only to discover two horrendous mistakes I’d let slip through.
+And I was just re-reading an old post I’d written only to discover two horrendous mistakes I’d let slip through.

 We’re all human.
 Even editors aren’t perfect.
 But that shouldn’t keep us from trying to proof our posts!